ctbeam/Employee-Tracker/README.md

 ## Description:

-Using this application, a business owner can keep track of their various departments, employees, and roles, as well as managerial status within that department.
+This app ennables a business owner can keep track of their various departments, employees, and roles, as well as managerial status within that department.

 ## Installation: